-Brown University and United HealthCare have the sole and exclusive discretion to:
+Brown University and United HealthCare have the sole and exclusive discretion to do all of the following:

-- interpret Benefits under the Plan; - interpret the other terms, conditions, limitations and exclusions of the Plan, including this SPD and any Riders and/or Amendments; and - make factual determinations related to the Plan and its Benefits.
+- interpret Benefits under the Plan; - interpret the other terms, conditions, limitations and exclusions of the Plan, including this SPD, the Schedule of Benefits and any Addendums, SMM's and/or Amendments; and - make factual determinations related to the Plan and its Benefits.

-Brown University and United HealthCare may delegate this discretionary authority to other persons or entities that provide services in regard to the administration of the Plan.
+Brown University and United HealthCare may delegate this discretionary authority to other persons or entities including Claims Administrator's affiliates that provide services in regard to the administration of the Plan.
+The identity of the service providers and the nature of their services may be changed from time to time in Plan Sponsor's and the Claims Administrator's discretion.
+In order to receive Benefits, you must cooperate with those service providers.